SerNet/verinice-veo/README.md

 ### v2020-data-xml
 This module contains the JAXB class files for accessing SNCA.xml from verinice.

+### Rest Layers
+The 3 REST components are split into 3 layers

-### v2020-persistence
+#### v2020-persistence
-This module contains the persistence layer of the application.
+This module contains the persistence layer of the REST API.

-### v2020-service
+#### v2020-service
-This module contains the service implementation of the application.
+This module contains the service implementation of the REST API.

-### v2020-jsf
-This module contains the web application based on JSF and PrimeFaces.
+This is no generic module for all kind of "services" or interface implementations.

-### v2020-rest
+#### v2020-rest
-This module contains the implementation of the REST services of the application.
+This module contains the implementation of the REST services of the REST API.

 The JSON schemas accepted by the API can be found in *${veo.basedir}/schemas/*.
 If this directory does not exist, built-in schema files will be served as default.